monicahq/old_mobile_app/README.md

 * add/edit debts
 * add/edit tasks

-Chandler is developed with [React Native](https://facebook.github.io/react-native/), a Facebook technology which allows you to build *real native* apps using only javascript.
+* Chandler is developed with [React Native](https://facebook.github.io/react-native/), a Facebook technology which allows you to build *real native* apps using only javascript.
 The philosophy behind this is `learn once, write everywhere`.
 [Facebook's post about React Native](https://code.facebook.com/posts/1014532261909640/react-native-bringing-modern-web-techniques-to-mobile/) explains it really well.
+* CircleCI is running unit tests and checking typings.
+Travis is running E2E tests.

 ## Get started